-1.11.
-MEC COMMENTS FOR FINAL IDP 2014/2015
+1.12.
+MEC COMMENTS FOR FINAL IDP 2015/2016

-The Integrated Development Plans for all Municipalities in Limpopo was assessed by the MEC of Cooperative Governance Human Settlements and Traditional Affairs from the 29th July to 01st August 2014 at Swadini Forever Resort.
-Our IDP has rated as credible.
+The Integrated Development Plans for all Municipalities in Limpopo was assessed by the MEC of Cooperative Governance Human Settlements and Traditional Affairs.
+The final assessment report indicated a High rating on Assessment but a Low rating on alignment.